coder/docs/guides/nightly-releases.md

 ---
 title: nightly-releases
-description: Learn how to obtain Coder's nightly releases.
+description: Learn how to obtain and use Coder's nightly releases.
 ---

 Coder offers a public nightly release Helm repository that's updated most